maxserg/AzureMonitoringWorkshop/README.md

 ## Overview

 ### This challenged based Azure Monitoring Hackathon is intended to teach how to monitor Azure workloads.
-During these three days you will be working Azure Monitor and Log Analytics.
+During this day you will be working Azure Monitor and Log Analytics.

 ## Goals